OlivierDevMaster/prokid-preview/tests/supabase/rls/availabilities/RLS_ACCESS_MATRIX.md

 - **Unauthenticated users**: Can view all availability entries (public profile data)
 - **Authenticated professionals**: Can view all availability entries
+- **Structures**: Can view all availability entries
 - **Admins**: Can view all availability entries

 ### INSERT (Create)

 - **Unauthenticated users**: Cannot create availability entries
 - **Authenticated professionals**: Can only create availability entries for themselves (`user_id` must match authenticated user)
+- **Structures**: Cannot create availability entries
 - **Admins**: Can create availability entries for any professional

 ### UPDATE (Modify)

 - **Unauthenticated users**: Cannot update availability entries
 - **Authenticated professionals**: Can only update their own availability entries (`user_id` must match authenticated user)
+- **Structures**: Cannot update availability entries
 - **Admins**: Can update any availability entry

 ### DELETE (Remove)

 - **Unauthenticated users**: Cannot delete availability entries
 - **Authenticated professionals**: Can only delete their own availability entries (`user_id` must match authenticated user)
+- **Structures**: Cannot delete availability entries
 - **Admins**: Can delete any availability entry

 ## Notes

-- All availability entries are considered public data and can be viewed by anyone (including unauthenticated users)
+- All availability entries are considered public data and can be viewed by anyone (including unauthenticated users and structures)
 - Professionals can only modify (INSERT, UPDATE, DELETE) their own availability entries
+- Structures can view all availability entries but cannot modify them (they are read-only users)
 - Admins have full access to all operations on all availability entries
 - The `user_id` field in the `availabilities` table references the `professionals.user_id` and is used to enforce ownership